ozanMSFT/pytorch-wiki/PyTorch-Workflow-Cheatsheat.md

 ### Building and testing PyTorch

 When you've made some changes to PyTorch, build and test PyTorch.
 PyTorch has a lot of build flags; if you turn off some of them your build will go faster.
+The most important one is USE_CUDA, which defaults to 1.
+If your machine doesn't have a GPU, you probably want to build without CUDA: `USE_CUDA=0`

 ```
 USE_KINETO=0 BUILD_CAFFE2=0 USE_DISTRIBUTED=0 USE_NCCL=0 BUILD_TEST=0 USE_XNNPACK=0 USE_FBGEMM=0 USE_QNNPACK=0 USE_MKLDNN=0 USE_MIOPEN=0 USE_NNPACK=0 BUILD_CAFFE2_OPS=0 USE_TENSORPIPE=0 python setup.py develop